jellybean2356/ArbitraRenderer/README.md

 ## About

-This repository contains a single small renderer implemented in the `engine/` crate.
+This repository contains a single small rendering engine made in rust.
 The goal is to explore GPU concepts (surfaces, pipelines, vertex buffers, WGSL shaders) with clear, compact code.
 Expect informal error handling and simplified patterns chosen for clarity rather than robustness.

 ## Features